ismailo1/project3/README.md

 ## Dashboard

 To visualize the dashboard, clone the repository into your machine and run the app.py flask application using `python app.py` from Terminal.
+The Home page (i.e. `/`) will display the dashboard.

+Additionaly, you can access the API via this same application.
+For route explanation go to the `/api/v1.0/` page.

 ---